r480github/GalaxyV4/readme.md

 ## About Galaxy📑

 Galaxy is a minimalistic open source proxy that is capable of evading internet censorship.
 Galaxy uses Chemical.JS, which is harder to detect and fast.
 It also contains a vast collection of games that will continuously expand as the site grows.
-Join [Falcon Networks](https://discord.gg/xM8FvSAttG) for more links!
+Join [Hydra Network](https://discord.gg/Dvh2veTWU4) for more links!

 ## Demo 🏴󠁺󠁡󠁦󠁳󠁿